rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_22
-I:Philip Wadler, "How to declare an imperative" S:Whereas some declerative programmers only pay lip service to equational :reasoning, users of functional languages exploit them every time they run a :compiler, whether they notice it or not.
+I:Philip Wadler, "How to declare an imperative" S:Whereas some declarative programmers only pay lip service to equational :reasoning, users of functional languages exploit them every time they run a :compiler, whether they notice it or not.